Neural-Systems-at-UIO/QUINT_webtools/README.md

 # QUINT_webtools
 Documentation for the QUINT online workbench.

-# QUINT workflow

-The QUINT workflow comprises a suite of tools designed to support atlas-based quantification of features in series of histological images from mouse or rat brain.
+The QUINT workflow comprises a suite of tools designed to support atlas-based quantification of series of histological images from mouse or rat brain.

 - WebAlign (Semi-automated Linear Atlas-Registration)
 - WebWarp (Nonlinear Refinement of Atlas-Registration)
-- WebIlastik (Image Segmentation)
+- WebIlastik (Feature Extraction)
-- Nutil (Quantification)
+- Nutil (Regional quantification and coordinate extraction)
-- Meshview (3D Viewer)
+- Meshview (3D Atlas Viewer)

 # Documentation